nipunravisara/react-native-calendarview-datepicker/README.md

-# React-native-datepicker-calendar
+# React-native-calendarview-datepicker

-React-native-datepicker-calendar is a cross-patform date-picker component for both Android and IOS.
+React-native-calendarview-datepicker is a cross-patform date-picker component for both Android and IOS.

 ##🚧 Note: This package is still under constructions.
 It'll be available soon